computernewb/collab-vm-server-1.2/README.md

 CollabVM was coded and written by Cosmic Sans, Dartz, Geodude, and modeco80...
 And maybe a [few others.](https://github.com/computernewb/collab-vm-server/graphs/contributors)

-### License
+### License(s)
-CollabVM Server is licensed under the [GNU Public License 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+CollabVM Server is dual-licensed under the [GNU Public License 3](https://www.gnu.org/licenses/gpl-3.0.en.html) for the server, and the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html) license for the plugin interface headers, provided runtime code, and sample plugin code.

-The CollabVM Server Plugin Interface "CVMpi" is licensed under the [Lesser GNU Public License 3](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 Currently, the Web App and Admin Web App are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).